vahidinj/Machine_Learning/README.md

 # Machine Learning

-This repository contains various machine learning projects and examples, starting with simple regression models and eventually including more advanced techniques such as neural networks.
+This repository contains various machine learning projects and examples from simple regression models and to more advanced techniques such as neural networks.
+I'll aslo intoduce other concepsts such as pipelines, grid search, mlflow and others.

 ## Projects